labcif/PasskeyEventAnalyzer/README.md

 # PEA

-Passkey Event Analyzer is a tool to extract and analyze FIDO2 keys from Windows Event Logs and Registry
+Passkey Event Analyzer (PEA) is a tool to extract and analyze FIDO2 keys from Windows Event Logs and Registry

 ## Requirements